 Comfortable commuter belt territory situated north-east of Bexleyheath

-In the latter part of the 19th century the house was occupied by Colonel Frederick Barne, who was also chairman of the Bexleyheath Railway Company.
+In the latter part of the 19th century May Place was occupied by Colonel Frederick Barne, who was also chairman of the Bexleyheath Railway Company.
 ‘Hurst’ used to mean a ‘woody bank’, but the Barnehurst name was simply an invention for a station in the middle of nowhere.

 The lane that served the station was called Hills and Holes until the 1920s, when it was renamed Barnehurst Road and 600 homes were put up on land acquired from Michael Barne.
 Shops were built on Midfield Parade in 1928.

+Wates were among the various other developers to pitch in, laying out the Barnehurst Park estate in 1933 on land to the south of Mayplace Road.
 With prices as low as £535 for a four-bedroom house, this was one of the most affordable new estates in London, although the fourth bedroom was less than eight feet by seven.

 Crayford urban district council acquired May Place in 1938, and what remains of it is now part of the clubhouse for Barnehurst golf course.

 Modern Barnehurst is an ethnically uniform locality with 90 per cent of residents classified as white in the 2011 census (down from 95 per cent in 2001).